A graphical multi-fidelity Gaussian process model, with application to emulation of heavy-ion collisions: Experimental Design

 Using the method of Lagrange multipliers with Karush-Kuhn-Tucker conditions \citep{nocedal2006numerical}, the optimal sample sizes can then be solved in closed-form as:

+A related Lagrange multiplier approach was employed for sample size allocation in multi-level Monte Carlo \citep{giles2008multilevel} and multi-level approximation \citep{sung2022stacking,ehara2023adaptive}, which are distinct from the current graphical problem.
 Equation \eqref{prop_design} provides a nice closed-form expression for sample size allocation over the multi-fidelity graph $\mathcal{G}$, where each node $t$ has a different cost $C_t$ per run.
 This yields two useful interpretations.
 First, nodes with higher costs per run are assigned smaller sample sizes by \eqref{prop_design}, which is intuitive since such experiments demand more computational resources.
 Second, assuming $\rho \in (0,1)$, nodes with a greater number of descendant nodes (i.e., those with more higher-fidelity refinements) are assigned smaller sample sizes.
 This is also intuitive: such nodes are correlated and share information with its many descendant nodes, and thus require fewer samples compared to a node with few descendants.

-To evaluate the optimal sample sizes in \eqref{prop_design}, however, we would need a prior estimate of the correlation parameter $\rho$.
-This may be obtained via a careful discussion with scientific modelers, to elicit the degree of correlation expected between simulation models prior to data.
+To evaluate the sample sizes in \eqref{prop_design}, however, we would need a prior estimate of the dependency parameter $\rho$.
+This may be obtained via a careful discussion with scientific modelers, to elicit the degree of dependency expected between simulation models prior to data.
 In the absence of such prior information, we suggest using a choice of $\rho$ between 0.5 and 0.9, which allows for some integration of the underlying graphical structure for experimental design.
-The optimized samples sizes from \eqref{prop_design} can then be used within the nested BFS design (Algorithm \ref{alg:DAGE}) to generate design points for multi-fidelity simulation.
+The optimized sample sizes from \eqref{prop_design} can then be used within the nested BFS design (Algorithm \ref{alg:DAGE}) to generate design points for multi-fidelity simulation.
 We show in Section \ref{sec:simulations} how this nested BFS design procedure with optimal sample size allocation can yield improved predictive performance for GMGP modeling.